INTRODUCTION AND OVERVIEW OF PHARMACEUTICAL INDUSTRY

 The world economy has witnessed an unprecedented economic crisis causing severe recessionary trends in various countries, but Indian pharmaceutical industry remained less affected compared to other sectors.

 (2) Future relationship between costs and revenues

-Our Company doesnt see substantial increase in labour cost or other cost related to the product except that raw material prices may go up in near future due to rise in commodity prices.
-However; any increase in raw material prices would be duly covered in the sales price of the product.
+The Company doesn?t see substantial increase in labor cost or other costs related to the product, except that raw material prices may go up in the near future due to rise in commodity prices.
+However, any increase in raw material prices would be duly covered in the sales price of the product.

-The Customer base of our Company is very strong as we do not deal with a single customer or supplier.
-We have a very cordial relationship with all customers and suppliers with whom we have been dealing for a very long time.
+The Customer base of the Company is very strong it does not deal with a single customer or supplier.
+The Company has a very cordial relationship with all the customers and suppliers with whom they have been dealing since a very long time.

-(4) Significant developments subsequent to last financial year.
+(4) Significant developments subsequent to the last financial year

-In the opinion of the Directors, there are no significant changes since the date of the last financial statements, which could materially affect the operations, and Profitability of our Company.
+In the opinion of the Directors, there are no significant changes since the date of the last financial statements, which could materially affect the operations, and profitability of the Company.

-During the year, there are no materially significant related party transactions entered into with the management that may have potential conflict with the interest of your Company.
+During the year, there are no materially significant related party transactions entered into with the management that may have potential conflict with the interest of the Company.

-Statements in this Management Discussion and Analysis describing your Companys objectives, projections, estimates and expectations, may be forward looking statements are within the meaning of the applicable laws and regulations.
+Statements in this Management Discussion and Analysis Report describing the Company?s objectives, projections, estimates and expectations, may be ‘forward looking statements? and are within the meaning of the applicable laws and regulations.
 Actual results might differ substantially or materially from those expressed and implied.
-Important development that could affect your Companys operations include a downtrend in the international market, fall in onsite, offshore rate and significant changes in political and economic environment, environment standards, tax laws, litigations and labour relations.
+Important developments that could affect the Company?s operations include a downtrend in the international market, fall in onsite, offshore rate and significant changes in political and economic environment, environment standards, tax laws, litigations and labor relations.

 Gold/NCD/NBFC/Insurance and NPS